nasamuffin/nasamuffin.github.io/_posts/2019-05-22-how-i-learned-to-love-email-patches.markdown

 ## Responding to Comments

-_Note: As with Gerrit and other iterative code review tools based around a Git workflow, feature branch.
+_Note: As with Gerrit and other iterative code review tools based around a Git workflow, making your changes involves using interactive rebase.
 I won't cover that here, as it's not significantly different from other processes, and it's complex enough to take its own tutorial._

 Your reviewers will likely provide their comments inline, and it's often good manners to reply to each review comment indicating whether you've taken an